BlaqueDevs/se-assignment-day-4-software-project-management-Woshte/README.md

    - **Feature:** Gantt charts allow for "what-if" analyses, where you can adjust task durations or dependencies to see potential impacts on the schedule.
    - **Benefit:** Helps in anticipating potential issues and preparing contingency plans, ensuring the project can adapt to changes.

-In summary, a detailed project schedule is essential for effective project management, providing clarity, structure, and a framework for managing time, resources, and risks.
-Gantt charts complement this by offering a powerful visual tool that enhances understanding, tracking, and communication throughout the project's lifecycle.
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 When discussing the core issues that software aims to address, it's important to consider the specific needs and pain points of the target audience.
 Here's a general approach that applies to most software projects, with emphasis on why these problems are significant: